 Policies written before Feb.
 1, 2021, will remain on the current Safety Dividend Program until their policy term expires.
 This means that we’ll continue to pay safety dividends through 2022.
-The Safety Dividend Program will not be available for any policy written on or after Feb.
+The Safety Dividend Program is not available for any policy written on or after Feb.
 1, 2021.

 How will MEM continue to incentivize safety?